-Substandard Housing suitable for Rehab/Repair: shall mean any "substandard" dwelling in which the deficiencies are limited in number and magnitude such that the cost of repairs would not exceed fifty percent (50%) of the replacement costs of the dwelling.
+Substandard Housing suitable for Rehab/Repair: shall mean any "substandard" dwelling in which the deficiencies are limited in number and magnitude such that the cost of repairs would not exceed fifty percent (50%) of the assessed value of the property and/or replacement costs of the dwelling.

-Substandard Housing Not suitable for Rehab/Repair: shall mean any "substandard" dwelling with deficiencies of such number or magnitude that the cost of repairs would exceed fifty percent (50%) of the replacement costs of the dwelling.
+Substandard Housing Not suitable for Rehab/Repair: shall mean any "substandard" dwelling with deficiencies of such number or magnitude that the cost of repairs would exceed fifty percent (50%) of the assessed value and/or replacement costs of the dwelling.